SimonCarlson/thesis/notes/logbook.md

+13/2-19:
+Re-structured chapter 3.
+I feel this structure makes my thoughts come through in a more structured and convincing way.
+I can re use a lot of material I've already written and more easily expand some underdeveloped fields i3 is pretty cool, starting to get the hang of it
+Key management, first pass done
+Authorization, first pass done
+Communication, first pass done
+Updating, first pass done
+My updating discussion feels rather weak.
+I know too little about safe boot and bootloaders I feel Should aim to make thesis look presentable and send to Farhad, Ludwig, Martin, Shahid asap Maybe I should seriously cut down the amounts of Contiki-background.
+Do you really need to know anything besides it implementing standard protocols, having a process model, and events?
+Life cycle, first pass done
+Sketched all images that should be remade, won't be using tikz but instead draw.io.
+It just looks better imo

 12/2-19:
 Woke up 3:40 AM with a serious head ache.
 Sleep got completely fucked so worked from home today.
 Half day Expanded the motivation for a life cycle and mentioned the four key areas.